Georgetown Fall PF Online PF and LD

 At the end of the day/debate.
 Having fun and learning is the goal, so have fun!

 I am a parent of a Public Forum debater.
-I also have extensive, albeit decades old, experience as a NatCir competitor and judge in Policy High School debate and NDT/CEDA college debate.
+I also have extensive, albeit decades old, experience as a TOC/NatCir competitor and judge in Policy High School debate and NDT/CEDA college debate.

-- Win the flow.
+Win the flow.
 Debate is strategy.
 Find the path to the ballot and for me, it is decided on the flow.
-That means I want to see clash.
+That means I want to see clash; collapsing; etc. If you want an argument to be accessible to you in the final focus I need ink on my flow through each speech—extend link and impact.
 Note for novice: I don't flow CX--It's your time to gain clarity or pressure test your strategy...if especially clever or especially rude it may influence speaker pts, but not my ballot.

 I have no preference on speed, if you spread you would be wise to use signposts and tags to help this boomer keep the flow straight.